BenjyNStrauss/SDP-detection-LLMs/README.md

 (2) Select which Pattern(s) the file fits from list-of-patterns.txt

+(2a) You can also mention the confidence in your assesment and the correctness of the pattern

 (3) Email your selections to benjynstrauss@gmail.com **(do NOT upload to the repo!)**

 (4) Repeat as desired